George Fisher (cartoonist)

 George Fisher (8 April 1923 – 15 December 2003) was an American political cartoonist.

 Early life

-George Fisher was born at Beebe, Arkansas, on 8 April 1923, the son of Charles W. and Gladys Fisher.
+George Fisher was born just outside of Searcy, Arkansas, on 8 April 1923, the son of Charles W. and Gladys Fisher.
 George's father was born in Tennessee and was a home builder and business owner.
 Fisher's mother died when he was 5 years old and his father never remarried.
 Fisher's father encouraged George's artistic ability and suggested political subjects for him to draw.
 Fisher had his first cartoon published in 1944 lampooning Arkansas governor Homer Martin Adkins for claiming credit for wartime factory construction in Arkansas.

 Education and Participation in War

 Fisher attended Beebe College for one year, after which he withdrew to join the United States Army.
 Fisher entered the service on June 6, 1943, under the branch of Cannon Co.
 417th Infantry, 76th Division.
 He trained at Camp Roberts (California) and Camp McCoy (Wisconsin) and was engaged in the Argonne Forest, Rhineland and Central Europe.
 Fisher reached the rank of Staff Sergeant before his discharge on April 8, 1946, as well as a Bronze Star.
 Fisher served in Europe as an infantryman and participated in the Battle of the Bulge.
 While in service, Fisher kept a daily cartoon diary of his experiences and drew cartoons for his regimental newspaper.

 While stationed in Bournemouth, England Fisher met a female artist named Rosemary Snook.
 After the war, Fisher married Snook and began hiding her nickname, "Snooky", into most of his cartoons.
 Finding the hidden nickname became a favorite game for those who read his cartoons regularly.